 Drying on high heat will reduce the repellant properties of PUL over time.
 To extend the life of your diaper covers, All In Ones or Pocket diapers, air dry them whenever possible.

 Diaper leaks can be caused by a build up of detergent in the diaper.
 If your diapers stink when they are peed in or if your nose burns from the ammonia smell, and your baby is red on the bottom, your diapers have detergent build up.
-To fix this, you'll need to switch to a cloth diaper friendly detergent and strip your diapers to get rid of excess detergent and germs.
-It is a good practice to strip diapers every 1 to 3 months to keep them functioning their best!
+To fix this, you'll need to strip your diapers to get rid of excess detergent and germs.
+If you find yourself stripping diapers often (every 1 to 3 months) to remove detergent buildup, you need to switch detergents.

 Click here to view a list of Recommended Detergents.